Trimble-tech/SSH-Key-Builder/README.md

 ### Prerequisites

-1. An SSH client on a Linux machine.
+1. An OpenSSH client on a Linux machine.
-2. A server with SSH support.
+2. A server with OpenSSH support.

 ### Usage